Enterprise-CMCS/macpro-quickstart-serverless/README.md

 ```
 Note: This repo does not support selecting a subset of services to run locally.

-The browser is launched on localhost:3000.
+You can view the app on localhost:3000.

 ### Build and Deploy Only the Frontend Service Locally
 #### Pre-Requisites
 - valid short-term access keys for your AWS account pasted in your terminal window
 - a QuickStart stack, <stack>, deployed and running in AWS

-The local frontend application is created using [create-react-app](https://github.com/facebook/create-react-app).
-The code is located in services/ui-src.
-The browser is launched on localhost:3000.
-The frontend connects to the backend services running in AWS.
+The QuickStart contains a script `services/ui-src/configureLocal.sh` that configures the frontend to run locally and connect with the backend services running in AWS.
+You can view the app on localhost:3000.

 ```
 # ensure that <stage> has already been deployed  # This is necessary since only the frontend is deployed locally